-You may have already seen some of what Phil Kinner (Head of our Coatings Division) has been working on since our acquisition of the Thermal Shock Chamber.
-The series of papers entitled, 'IPC-CC-830B vs. the Real World', written by Phil and Carolyn, question today's outdated testing standards, and proposes sequential testing on a model of a PCB as a better alternative.
+You may have already seen some of what Phil Kinner (Global technical director – Coatings Division) has been working on since our acquisition of the Thermal Shock Chamber.
+The series of papers entitled, ‘IPC-CC-830B vs. the Real World’, written by Phil and Carolyn, question today’s outdated testing standards, and proposes sequential testing on a model of a PCB as a better alternative.
 Since its release, their papers have enjoyed worldwide interest, as have many of the seminars and presentations on outdated testing methods and certification that Phil has spoken in.

 Industry testing methods at present are non-sequential, meaning that each test is carried out separately and independently from one another; ‘it gives us an artificial sense of confidence,’ explained Carolyn.